How the Beatles Found Themselves Featured on Topps Trading Cards

 Between 1964 and 1965, three series of cards were issued, with color photographs and information on the back eventually worked into the equation.
 One set of '64-era color cards listed John Lennon's favorite band as the Shirelles, and Paul McCartney's as Little Richard.
 George Harrison said he liked drive-in movies, while Ringo Starr preferred science fiction.

-There were other sets of cards issued at various points in the '80s and '90s, but it’s the original three series that remain highly collectible to Beatles fans, selling for anywhere from 10 to hundreds of dollars in various eBay auctions.
+There were other sets of cards issued at various points in the '80s and '90s, but the original three series remain the most highly collectible for Beatles fans.
+Today, they sometimes sell for hundreds of dollars in various eBay auctions.

 The Top 100 Rock Albums of the '60s